-Be fore the assessment Confirm the assessment administration days with the Principal/School Assessment Coordinator.
-Confirm alternate formats are requested (enlarged-print, Braille, black-and-white) (refer to page 11).
-Register eligible students for the Nova Scotia Assessment - Read-aloud platform (refer to Appendix A, page 33).
-Ensure you receive the following (~2 weeks before the assessment) a hard copy of this handbook; sample questions (instructions for the teacher and student copies); parent/guardian information sheets (to distribute at least one week before the assessment).
-Read this handbook to familiarize yourself with assessment scripts and procedures.
-Refer to the Adaptations section (page 11) to plan for students who need to use documented adaptations on the assessment.
-Refer to the Student Participation section (page 8) to plan for students who are not participating in the assessment.
-Administer sample questions mini-lessons. • Students registered for the NSA-RA platform should use it with the sample questions.
-Ensure students know the purpose of the assessment (i.e., that assessment results help teachers and schools support student learning) and encourage them to try their best. Ве fore the first morning of administration Make alternate arrangements for students not participating in the assessment.
-Re-read the Administration Instructions section of the handbook (refer to page 17).
-Plan for the participation of students with documented adaptations such as arranging for alternate locations and/or additional teacher administrators (refer to Adaptations, page 11).
-Do not fill out the back cover until after the assessment to ensure it accurately reflects the adaptations used.
-Prepare quiet activities for students who finish early.
-Students may rush through the assessment if they are looking forward to screen time, so other activities may be more appropriate.
-Prepare well-being strategies such as mind breaks, stretches, snacks, etc.
+- C Confirm the assessment administration days with the principal/school assessment coordinator. - Confirm alternate formats are requested (enlarged-print, Braille, black-and-white) (page 11). - Register eligible students for the Nova Scotia Assessment Read-aloud platform (Appendix A, page 32). - □ Ensure you receive the following (~2 weeks before the assessment): - a printed copy of this handbook; - sample questions (instructions for the teacher and student copies); - parent/guardian information sheets (to distribute at least one week before the assessment). - Q Read this handbook to familiarize yourself with assessment schedules, procedures, and scripts. - Refer to the Adaptations section (page 11) to plan for students who need to use documented adaptations on the assessment. - Refer to the Student Participation section (page 8) to plan for students who are not participating in the assessment. - □ Administer sample questions mini-lessons. - Students registered for the NSA-RA platform should use it with the sample questions. - Ensure students know the purpose of the assessment (i.e., that assessment results help teachers and schools support student learning) and encourage them to try their best (page iv, Empowering Students for Success on Nova Scotia Assessments).